-The EPA will be completed within an EPA period typically lasting a maximum of 4 months, beginning when the apprentice has gone through the EPA Gateway.
+The EPA will be completed within an EPA period typically lasting a maximum of five months, beginning when the apprentice has gone through the EPA gateway.

-If an EPA assessment method is failed, it should be retaken within the typical EPA period and in-line with the requirements set out in this assessment plan.
+If an EPA assessment method is failed, it should be retaken within the typical EPA period and in-line with the requirements set out in section 5.7 below.

-ICA will schedule the initial assessment to provide contingency for any retake to be completed within the 4-month period.
+ICA will schedule the initial assessment to provide contingency for any retake to be completed within the five-month period.